 - After opening an aluminum can of soda, transfer it to a sealed bottle for storage in the refrigerator.
 Storing an open can in the refrigerator will allow your soda to absorb the odors and flavors of food!

 Every soda must have a printed date on the can or bottle indicating the best time to consume it.
 For maximum enjoyment, drink before this date.

 However, provided your soda’s seal is intact, and you’ve stored it according to the instructions above, your soda should be fine for a few months after.

 According to the USDA, you should “consume unopened diet sodas within three months after the date expires; regular sodas within nine months.”
 That’s because sugar can act as a preservative, preventing microbial activity.

 As for opened soda and soft drinks, they will only keep their flavor and carbonation for 3-4 days in the refrigerator.

 A half-finished but resealed bottle of soda will last at room temperature for a little over 24 hours before you notice a deterioration in taste and carbonation.
 An open can will lose most of its carbonation within 12 hours.

 The Round-Up On Soda

-Remember: unopened soda, provided the tin or bottle is intact, will last at least a few months after the expiration date.
+Remember: if the can or bottle is intact, unopened soda will last at least a few months after the expiration date.

-However, soda that’s opened will stay good for a maximum of 3-4 days in the refrigerator, even if re-sealed.
+However, open soda will stay good for a maximum of 3-4 days in the refrigerator, even if resealed.